 Lawyers can’t do their job without a support team, and that team consists largely of paralegals.
 Everything from legal research to case file organization to even report writing falls on the desk of paralegals.
 It’s a field that demands versatility, so if you’re a jack-of-all-trades, it may be perfect for you!

 Major companies and law firms all need paralegals as part of their legal teams.
 This opens the doors for working almost anywhere in the country.
 What type of law you assist in changes depending on your employer, so there’s plenty of room for finding a niche that gets you excited to go to work every day!

 National Median Wage: $38.21

 Did you know there’s a specific type of mechanic that specializes in all the platforms and motorized stairs that help you get where you need to go?
-Elevators, escalators and even those mobile walkways common at airports are all thanks to them!
+These workers install and repair elevators, escalators, and even those mobile walkways common at airports are all thanks to them!

 This unique job requires just a high school diploma and the willingness to work hard in an apprenticeship, though some states require you to be licensed for the work.
 Fortunately, the pay for this work averages out to be much higher than you might expect – and job growth in this field is high!

 The only concern for those looking into this trade is location.
 Due to the nature of the work, elevator mechanics are most needed in high population areas, so lower population states and cities won’t necessarily have work.
 However, if you’re willing to live near the dense cities, you’ll likely have little trouble finding work!

 There Are Hundreds of Careers Available to You

 Thousands of trade jobs need filling!
 They’re in demand and for many, they provide satisfaction that may not come with a college degree.
 No matter your skills, you’ll be able to find one that works for you!

 Curious about other types of trades and what they can offer you?
 Ken’s book details dozens of popular, well-paying professions that you can start without the need to rev your engine in college for years!